kaby76/AntlrVSIX/README.md

 # AntlrVSIX

-AntlrVSIX is an extension for Visual Studio 2019 and Visual Studio Code to support editing of Antlr v4 grammars.
+AntlrVSIX is an extension for Visual Studio 2019 and Visual Studio Code to support editing and refactoring of Antlr v4 grammars.
 It is implemented as a client/server using the [Language Server Protocol (LSP)](https://langserver.org/) protocol, using Microsoft's Language Server Protocol [client](https://www.nuget.org/packages/Microsoft.VisualStudio.LanguageServer.Client/) and